corriebar/Bayesian-Workflow-with-PyMC/README.md

 # Bayesian Workflow with PyMC and ArviZ

-Repository with code and notebook for my talk at PyConDE &amp; PyData Berlin 2019
+Repository with code and notebook for my talk at PyConDE &amp; PyData Berlin 2019.

+The slides for the talk can be found [here](https://www.slideshare.net/CorrieBartelheimer/bayesian-workflow-with-pymc3-and-arviz).